Dorothy Bromiley: Television

 Bromiley made her television drama debut as Pauline Kirby in "The Lady Asks For Help" (1956) an episode of Television Playhouse produced by Towers of London for ITV.
 This was followed by the role of Ann Fleming in "Heaven and Earth" (1957) part of the Douglas Fairbanks Presents series for ATV.
 Directed by Peter Brook, it also starred Paul Scofield and Richard Johnson, and was set on board a plane that develops engine trouble.
 Bromiley also had roles in such popular television series as The Adventures of Robin Hood (1956) as Lady Rowena ("Hubert" episode), Armchair Theatre (1957), Play of the Week ("Arsenic and Old Lace") (1958), Saturday Playhouse ("The Shop at Sly Corner") (1960), Z-Cars (1964), The Power Game (1966) and No Hiding Place (1965, 1966), and the television play Jemima and Johnny (1966).
 Her last television drama role was as Sarah Malory in Fathers and Families (BBC Television, 1977) directed by Christopher Morahan.

 Later career

-Bromiley taught at the London Academy of Music and Dramatic Art (LAMDA) between 1966–72 and left to create The Common Stock Theatre Company, staging socially relevant theatre in colleges and non-traditional halls.
+Bromiley taught at the London Academy of Music and Dramatic Art (LAMDA) between 1966 and 1972 and left to create The Common Stock Theatre Company, staging socially relevant theatre in colleges and non-traditional halls.

-Authority on domestic needlework
+Personal life and death

-Retired from acting, Bromiley lives in Dorset, and has developed an interest in 16th and 17th century amateur domestic needlework, writing on the subject, and curating two major exhibitions.
+Once retired from acting, Bromiley lived in Dorset, and developed an interest in 16th and 17th century amateur domestic needlework, writing on the subject, and curating two major exhibitions.

+Bromiley was married to American film and theatre director Joseph Losey from 1956 until 1963.
+She was later the partner of Dublin-born actor and screenwriter Brian Phelan from 1963 until her death.
+Together they had a daughter, Kate.
+Bromiley died on 3 May 2024, at the age of 93.
+Phelan died five days after Bromiley, on 8 May.